 'Don't want to be here': Edmondson Westside students return for first full day since classmates shot

-BALTIMORE - Some students told WJZ they didn't want to be at Edmondson Westside High School on Monday less than a week after five students were in the middle of the day in the shopping center parking lot across the street.
+BALTIMORE -- Some students told WJZ they didn't want to be at Edmondson Westside High School on Monday after five students were shot in the middle of the day at a nearby shopping center.

 Students returned to school for the first full day of classes since the shooting.